 Freshness and surprise relies on making discoveries and having realisations that one hasn't "cooked up".
-Authenic discovery occurs as one allows the character the freedom to be and become what they are.
+Authentic discovery occurs as one allows the character the freedom to be and become what they are.
 Avoid the routine, the humdrum.
-Eschew are formulae and stereotyoes.
+Eschew are formulae and stereotypes.

 a.
 What makes this moment/scene different?